Sugar substitutes – aspartame explained

-This artificial sweetener, sold in pill form or added to processed foods, has long divided opinion as to whether consumption is safe and if it's an effective way to cut back on sugar.
-Here we examine what we actually know about aspartame and whether it's a worthy substitute for the sweet stuff...
+This artificial sweetener has long divided opinion as to whether consumption is safe and if it's an effective way to cut back on sugar.
+Here, we examine what we actually know about aspartame and whether it's a suitable substitute.

-Diet fizzy drinks are the largest dietary source of aspartame in the USA.
-Here in the UK, if the product claims to be ‘sugar free’, there’s a good chance it contains aspartame.
+Diet fizzy drinks are the largest source of aspartame in the USA.
+Here in the UK, if the product claims to be ‘sugar free’, there’s a reasonable chance it contains aspartame.
 It does not heat well so it cannot be used as a replacement in baking or cooking.
-It's commonly used to sweeten hot beverages such as tea and coffee.

 Aspartame is made up of three chemicals: aspartic acid (40%), phenylalanine (50%) and methanol (10%).
-Aspartic acid and phenylalanine are amino acids.
-Methanol is also commonly encountered in the diet.
-It is the presence of methanol that concerns people as when metabolised by the body it produces small amounts of formaldehyde, which is toxic in large amounts.
-Aspartame is commonly sold in food products or under the brand names Equal or Nutrasweet and appears on ingredient lists either as ‘aspartame’ or 'E951'.
+Aspartic acid and phenylalanine are amino acids, methanol is also commonly encountered in the diet.
+It is the presence of methanol that concerns people most because when metabolised by the body it produces small amounts of formaldehyde, which may, if enough is present, be toxic.

-Health debates often focus on aspartame's ability to control appetite.
-It is uncertain whether aspartame provides the same satisfaction you get from table sugar as the brain is not content simply with the sweet taste without the calories to accompany it.
-Nutrient and energy content plays a prominent role in satiation and satiety and it is here that aspartame requires further investigation.
+Health debates often focus on aspartame's ability to control appetite, to date it is uncertain whether aspartame provides the same fullness satisfaction as that of table sugar.
+This is because studies suggest the brain is not content with the taste of sweetness alone – it requires calories to accompany it for appetite to be suppressed.

 Is it better for you than sugar?

 As with all artificial sweeteners, the lines are blurred.
-What we do know is that when you eat something sweet that contains energy (calories) your brain releases dopamine and experiences a feeling of pleasure.
-This in turn activates the appetite regulating hormone leptin, which informs the brain that you’re full.
-In contrast, when you consume something sweet without the calories your brain’s pleasure pathway is still activated by the sweet taste but there is nothing to deactivate it, since your body is still waiting for the calories.
-As a result you may end up overeating to satisfy this need, which over time increases the risk of obesity and insulin resistance.
+What we do know is that when you eat something sweet that contains calories your brain releases dopamine and you experience a feeling of pleasure.
+This, in turn, activates the appetite-regulating hormone leptin, which informs the brain that you’re full.
+In contrast, when you consume something sweet without the calories, your brain’s pleasure pathway is still activated by the sweet taste but there is nothing to deactivate it, because the body is still waiting for the calories.
+Consequently, you may end up overeating and over time this may even increase the risk of obesity and insulin resistance.